SpivEgin/devenv/source/djangocms-admin-style/README.rst

 Customization
 =============

-The LegionMarket CMS Admin Style overrides django admin's ``base_site.html``, but you can still partially customize this page.
+The django CMS Admin Style overrides django admin's ``base_site.html``, but you can still partially customize this page.
 Look at the source of ``templates/admin/base_site.html`` and override the templates that are included in various blocks.
 For example, you can add your own CSS in ``templates/admin/inc/extrastyle.html``.